What does Gaylord mean?

 Gaylord is a somewhat popular first name for males (#1141 out of 1220, Top 94%) and an even more popular surname for both adults and children (#6129 out of 150436, Top 4%).
 (2000 U.S. Census)

 Shown below is the birth name history of Gaylord for boys.
-Gaylord entered the list in 1890-1899 and reached its apex position of #585 in the U.S. in the 1930s, but is not found in the list currently.
+Gaylord reached its apex position of #523 in the U.S. in the 1930s, but is not found in the list currently.
 (Top Baby Names, 2014)

 The only other prominent varying form of Gaylord is Gay.
-Adoption of these relations of Gaylord reached its most widespread in the 1930s (adoption of 0.21%) and has become less since, with the form Gaylord becoming less fashionable.
+Adoption of these relations of Gaylord reached its most widespread in the 1930s, but now, the form Gaylord has become less fashionable.

-Recommended similar baby names are Ballard, Bayard, Bayerd, Baylor, Bayrd, Byford, Clyford, Daynard, Gabor, Gainor, Galfrid, Gallo, Galo, Gard, Garland▼, Garlend, Garlind, Garold, Garrard, Gaspard, Gayle▼, Gaylen, Gaylin, Gaylinn, Gaylon▼, Gayner, Gaynnor, Gaynor, Gifford, Gilford, Gjord, Grygor, Guilford, Gyfford, Gyrd, Halford, Hallford, Hanford, Harford, Hayward▼, Lawford, Maynard▼, Naylor, Radford, Rayford▼, Raynard, Raynord, Safford, Sanford▼, Taylor▲, Twyford, Walford, Warford and Zaylor.
+Recommended names are Ballard, Bayard, Bayerd, Baylor▲, Bayrd, Byford, Clyford (see Clifford), Daynard (see Dainard), Gabor, Gainor, Galfrid, Gallo, Galo, Gard, Garland▼, Garlend, Garlind, Garold, Garrard, Gaspard, Gayle▼, Gaylen, Gaylin, Gaylinn, Gaylon, Gayner, Gaynnor (see Gaynor), Gaynor, Gifford, Gilford, Gjord, Grygor, Guilford, Gyfford (see Gifford), Gyrd, Halford, Hallford, Hanford, Harford, Hayward, Lawford, Maynard▼, Naylor, Radford, Rayford, Raynard, Raynord, Safford, Sanford▼, Taylor▼, Twyford, Walford, Warford and Zaylor.
 These names tend to be less frequently used than Gaylord.